 If your actual school-related expenses are higher than your current budget, you may be eligible for a budget increase.
 Budget increases are considered on a case-by-case basis, subject to federal and university policy.
 If approved, budget increases are typically funded with PLUS loans or private financing.

 Before submitting a request we ask that you visit https://nslds.ed.gov to see your current total loan debt and consider how this additional loan may affect your repayment amounts after graduation.
 Prior indebtedness may be considered in determining whether a budget increase will be approved.

 Types of budget increases that can be considered are listed below.
 To request a budget increase, submit a request and include supporting documentation as indicated.
-To allow sufficient time for loan processing, appeals should be submitted at least two weeks before the end of your enrollment period.
+To allow sufficient time for loan processing, appeals and all supporting documents should be submitted at least 30 days before the end of the term.

 Your Financial Aid Summary indicates the housing status you reported when you applied for financial aid:

 If your housing plans change, submit an updated

 Please note: Your eligibility for aid will be reduced if your housing plans

 change from "not living with parents or relatives" to "living with parents or

 Your eligibility for aid may increase if your housing plans change from "living with parents or relatives" to "not living with parents or relatives."